Blog

 For the uninitiated, pickleball is a racquet/paddle sport where two players (or four, for doubles) hit a perforated hollow plastic ball over a net using solid-faced paddles.
 Think badminton meets ping pong meets tennis, and you'll get the idea.
 (The sport has been around since 1965, originally created as a children's backyard game.)

-Here's a listing of some free outdoor courts in Manhattan:
+Here's a listing of some (mostly) free outdoor courts in Manhattan:

 Riverside Park has five courts at 110th St., which are used on a first come, first served basis, with waiting players rotated onto the court after each game.

-James J. Walker Park right here in the Village at Hudson and Clarkson Sts, has two courts.
-Portable nets are needed.
+James J. Walker Park right here in the Village at Hudson and Clarkson Sts, has two courts, first come, first served.

-The Happy Warrior Playground at Amsterdam and 97th on the Upper West Side has one court, but BYON (Bring Your Own Net).
+The Happy Warrior Playground at Amsterdam and 97th on the Upper West Side has one court and it's free, but BYON (Bring Your Own Net).

 DeWitt Clinton Park in Hell's Kitchen (11th Ave. & 54th St.) has three courts, which operate on a first come, first served basis.
 BYON.

-The William F. Passannante Ballfield at Houston and 6th here in the Village has 8 courts.
+The William F. Passanante Ballfield at Houston and 6th here in the Village has 5 courts.
 BYON.

-Sol Lain Playground at East Broadway, Gouvernour and Henry Sts. on the Lower East Side has 3 courts, and serves as a school playground so is only open after 3 PM when school is in session.
+The Sol Lain Playground on the Lower East Side has 3 courts, and serves as a school playground so is only open after 3 PM when school is in session.

 And it's okay!
 You can suck!
 (For reassurance see above: "children's backyard game.")
 The beauty of pickleball is it is accessible for everyone, regardless of their athletic ability.